 Essential reading: Ten gadgets for advanced sleep monitoring

-The company already has a number of devices in its portfolio of sleep aids.
+The company has a number of devices in its portfolio of sleep aids.
 This includes the SmartSleep headband which is designed to improve the quality of deep sleep, and Somneo – a the sleep and wake-up light.
 We can now add a third device to its range.

-Announced at CES 2019, the Philips Snoring Relief Band is designed to help reduce snoring.
+As its name implies, the Philips Snoring Relief Band is designed to help reduce snoring.
 Statistics show that 40% of adult men in the US and 24% of adult women are habitual snorers.
 This disrupts not just their sleep, but also the sleep of their partner.

 It all sounds like a pretty simple solution.
 To use you’ll need to strap the band just below your chest when you climb into bed.
 The gizmo houses a small sensor that tracks your sleep to determine when you are on your back.
 It then gently vibrates encouraging you to move to your side.
 This helps because snoring gets worse when you’re sleeping on your back.